Djuuu/git-mr/README.md

 #### Note on commit links

-The initial merge request description lists commit SHA-1 and and message in a simple format.
+The initial merge request description lists commit SHA-1 and message in a simple format.

 When Gitlab recognizes a partial Git SHA-1 in a description, it will automatically create a link to the commit, but this link has no reference to the current merge request: